Logo Futurismo

 Carlos Picanço | Carapacho’s natural pools in Graciosa

-Nested between dark basalt rocks on the southeast of Graciosa island, contrasting with the deep blue ocean, Carapacho is a natural pool you won’t regret experimenting.
+Nested between dark basalt rocks on the southeast of Graciosa Island, contrasting with the deep blue ocean, Carapacho is a natural pool you won’t regret exploring.
 Swim in the open ocean or let your kids play in the enclosed pool.
-You can also opt for a day in the spa right next to the ocean offering a wide variety of treatments with miraculous waters.
+You can also opt for a day in the spa right next to the sea, offering a wide variety of treatments with miraculous waters.

 @petes.studio | The beautiful clear water beach in Graciosa island

 The beach named Praia in Graciosa is about 200m long.
-It played an important role for the island over the centuries as a strategic embarking and disembarking point.
+It played an essential role for the island over the centuries as a strategic embarkation and disembarkation point.
 It is a very popular place to be in the summertime and a great place for snorkeling.

-Spoiler alert, there is no beach on Pico.
-But!
-Pico is the island with the best natural pools in the whole archipelago.
-Grab your swimming suit and a towel and go explore many wonderful underwater landscapes between black lava rocks.
+Spoiler alert: There is no beach on Pico!
+But Pico is the island with the best natural pools in the whole archipelago.
+Grab your swimsuit and a towel, and head out to explore the incredible underwater landscapes between black lava rocks.

 @alex_djian_reis | Aerial view of Manhenha pool